-If hypothyroidism isn’t treated, the symptoms get worse and more noticeable.
-You should contact your healthcare provider as soon as possible if you notice these common symptoms of the disease:
+Contact your healthcare provider as soon as possible if you notice these common symptoms of hypothyroidism:

 - Low energy levels and slowed thinking